formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/structure.md

 ng g component navigation
 ```

-Next, create a module that will be responsible for handling the phraseapp editor logic.
+Next, create a module that will be responsible for handling the PhraseApp editor logic.

 ```
 ng g module phraseapp